Cold as You

 “And you do what you want 'cause I'm not what you wantedAnd you come away with a great little storyOf a mess of a dreamer with the nerve…”

 First track 5 in Taylor Swift's discography.
 Written with Liz Rose and produced by Nathan Chapman.
 The secret message hidden in the lyrics is 'Time to let go.'
 The chorus follows an ABABCC rhyme scheme, which Uncle Jerry connected to 83 poems in the Victorian Periodical Review using the same pattern, including works by George Meredith, Thomas Hardy, and Alfred Lord Tennyson.
 Uncle Jerry identifies the six-line ABABCC stanza as a 'sustain' (sestain).
-Angela notes this is one of her favorite songs from the debut album.
+Angela notes this is one of her favourite songs from the debut album.

 Angela & Uncle Jerry discuss the song as fundamentally a breakup poem, a young woman processing the end of a relationship with someone who was emotionally unavailable.
 Uncle Jerry compares it to the tradition of breakup poetry from Emily Dickinson, Thomas Hardy, Anne Sexton, and Mary Oliver, framing the song within the long literary tradition of romantic loss.
 He notes that 'she remembers that she's never been anywhere as cold as him.
 And that's the sadness of it, that he put up walls all painted gray and she wanted more.'
 Taylor's own liner note description confirms the song is about 'that moment where you realize someone isn't at all who you thought they were.'